DallasMorningNews/ardbeg/README.md

 - `AWS_PUBLISH_BUCKET`
 - `AWS_REPO_BUCKET` optional.
 If specified, Ardbeg will zip up your project folder from the root and deposit it here for safekeeping.

-`ardbeg publish` will upload your rendered site to S3 under a key directory based on your outer project folder name prepended with the current year, though you may set a custom directory name through console prompts.
+`ardbeg publish` will upload your rendered site to S3 under a key directory based on your outer project folder name prepended with the current year, though you may set a custom directory name through the console prompts.

 You may also use an S3 bucket to store templates you frequently use to render content pages.
-Set `AWS_TEMPLATE_BUCKET` environment variable or in `settings`.
-Optionally, set `templateVersion` in `settings` to download only templates in a certain directory of your S3 bucket.
+Set the `AWS_TEMPLATE_BUCKET` environment variable or in `settings`.
+Optionally, set `templateVersion` in `settings` to download only templates in a certain directory of your S3 bucket, e.g., `v1.0/`.

-Templates are downloaded to the templates directory under a sub-directory `s3-templates/` whenever you run `ardbeg init` or `ardbeg publish` before rendering your site.
+Templates are downloaded to the templates directory under a sub-directory `s3-templates/` whenever you run `ardbeg init`.

 **Note:** The `s3-templates/` directory is scotched every time S3 templates are loaded and a fresh install pulled down.
 So put your custom, site-specific templates outside this directory.